 top of page

 Today is my late pops birthday.
 The weeks leading up to it had me thinking about Black men in our society and what his life was like simply because he was a Black man.
-Sadly, the stereotypes that plagued my dad’s generation are still prevalent, with some added twists brought on by our celebrity-worshipping culture.
+Sadly, the stereotypes that plagued my dad’s generation are still prevalent, with some added twists brought on by our celebrity-worshiping culture.

 I'd like to talk about misunderstood Black men and what we need as a society to let them be their true selves without limit.